MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Supplementary Material

 \section{Supplementary Material}

+In Sec.~\ref{sec:supp_training} we describe the procedure used to train the UDF network $\phi_{\theta}$ on MGN garments.
 In Sec.~\ref{sec:supp_metrics} we explain the metrics used in the experiment section.
-In Sec.~\ref{sec:supp_proof1} and Sec.~\ref{sec:supp_proof2} we prove the two lemmas presented in the main paper.
+In Sec.~\ref{sec:supp_gradients} we explain in more details the gradients introduced in the main paper.
 In Sec.~\ref{sec:supp_approx_UDF} we show experimental evidence that artifacts appearing at high resolution are caused by the UDF field being approximated.
-Finally, in Sec.~\ref{sec:supp_change_topology} we demonstrate that differentiable shape optimization using our method can change the topology of the reconstructed surface.
+In Sec.~\ref{sec:supp_voting} we demonstrate the benefits of the voting scheme for establishing pseudo-signs.
+In Sec.~\ref{sec:supp_optim_random_z}, we show the fitting to sparse pointclouds of Sec.~\ref{subsubsec:differentiability_demos_PC} can be initialized from random latent codes.